Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers: Crossings over

-Now, we recall the (x+y)-labeling and the strip decomposition of a Motzkin path.
-We call the \textit{(x+y)-labeling} of a Motzkin path $P$ the action of labeling all cells between $P$ and the $x$-axis, except the triangular cells containing an up-step, by the sum of the coordinates of their left bottom coin.
+Now, we recall the (x+y)-labelling and the strip decomposition of a Motzkin path.
+We call the \textit{(x+y)-labelling} of a Motzkin path $P$ the action of labelling some cells (squares and triangulars containing a down-step) between $P$ and the $x$-axis by the sum of the coordinates of their left bottom coin.
 We now define the strip decomposition of a Motzkin path.
 Suppose $P=P_{n,k}$ is a Motzkin path of length $n$ that contains $k$ up steps.
 If $k = 0$, then the strip decomposition of $P_{n,0}$ is simply the empty set.
 For any $P_{n,k} \in \M_n$, let $A \rightarrow B$ be the last up step and $E \rightarrow F$ the last down step on $P_{n,k}$.
 Then we define the strip of $P_{n,k}$ as the path from $B$ to $F$ along the path $P_{n,k}$.
 Now we move the points from $B$ to $E$ one layer lower, namely, subtract the $y$-coordinate by $1$, and denote the adjusted points by $B_0, \ldots, E_0$.
 We form a new Motzkin path by using the path $P_{n,k}$ up to the point $A$, then joining the point $A$ to $B_0$ and following the adjusted segment until we reach the point $E_0$, then continuing with the points on the $x$-axis to reach the destination $(n, 0)$.
 Denote this Motzkin path by $P_{n,k-1}$, which may end with some horizontal steps.
 From the strip of $P_{n,k}$, we may define the value $h_k$ as the label of the cell containing the step $E \rightarrow F$.
 Clearly, we have $h_k \leq n-1$.
 The value $t_k$ is defined as the label of the cell containing the step starting from the point $B$.

 Iterating the above procedure, we obtain the set $\mathcal{S}(P):=\{(h_i,t_i)\}_{1 \leq i \leq k}$, called the \textit{strip decomposition} of $P$, satisfying